misheska-cookbooks/chef-server12/README.md

 ## Prerequisites

-2GB free memory for the instances:
+3.5GB free memory for the instances:

 * Chef Server - 1.5GB
+* Analytics Server - 1.5GB
 * Each node managed by Chef - 512MB

 Clone this repository: